weihoran/Cloud-Native-Map/CN_practices_tools.md

   - Harbor
   - Amazon ECR

-## Container Management
+## Container Image Management

-This domain focuses on the management practices of container images.
+This domain focuses on the practices for maintaining container images.

 #### Container Registry